-To be accepted for a credit card, personal loan, mortgage, overdraft or most other forms of credit in the UK, you will need to have a good credit history and – in some cases – credit score.
+To be accepted for a credit card, personal loan, mortgage, overdraft or most other forms of credit in the UK, you will usually need to have a good credit history (and credit score).
 Find out how to start building one.

 What is a credit score?

-- Whether a lender is willing to lend you money
+- whether the lender is willing to lend you money

 How to start building a credit history